magic2345/DnD-Lightseeker/Obsidian/Lightseeker/01 Characters/01 Maplemoor/Garadun.md

 Male Dwarf Guildmaster, 240 years old.

 General Bio:
 Garadun is a stoic and stern leader.
-He grew up in Maplemoor and managed to lead the once small village into what it is now.
+He grew up in [[Maplemoor Town|Maplemoor]] and managed to lead the once small village into what it is now.
-Currently, he is the leader of Maplemoor.
+Currently, he is the leader of [[Maplemoor Town|Maplemoor]].

 Physical Tick:
 He lightly punches people that he likes.